 ACTIF was not conceived to support projects taking place entirely in Canada.
 While some costs can be incurred in Canada, such as admissible program management costs, the majority of funding should be directed to the Southern organizations and their work.
-However, some public engagement activities (less than 5% of direct project costs) taking place in Canada are eligible as long as they are complementary and not the project's main objective.
-Some examples include travel costs for LGBTQ2I human rights defenders who come to Canada to participate in public engagement activities, educational tours, self-care and solidarity building with Canadian LGBTQ2I organizations and movements.
-ACTIF will coordinate with Canadian civil society organizations and DNC to coordinate these trips to Canada to coincide with or be complementary to ACTIF round table events.
+However, the expenses relating to public engagement activities (5% of direct project costs) taking place in Canada are eligible as long as they are complementary and not the project's main objective.
+These include expenses for the travel of LGBTQ2I human rights defenders who come to Canada to participate in public engagement activities, educational tours, self-care and solidarity building with Canadian LGBTQ2I organizations and movements.
+ACTIF would like Canadian civil society organizations, Equitas and DNC to coordinate these trips to Canada to coincide with or be complementary to ACTIF round table events.